AhmedFarrukh/CourseManagementSystem/Report.md

 ## Optimization Techniques
 - Inline Functions

 I have used inline functions to print efficiently as they are replaced by the compiler where referenced at runtime.
-Since menus are printed again and again in the code, with very simialr format each time, inline functions makes the code readable while still allowing efficiency.
+Since menus are printed again and again in the code, with very similar format each time, inline functions makes the code readable while still allowing efficiency.

 Example: Line 93 of the main file:
 ```c++
  print(0,"View Course Description");
 ```

 - Vectors (STL)

 Vectors have been used in place of large static arrays.
 By providing dynamic memory allocation, they make sure that the memory occupied by the program is close to its need and not much over neccessary as would be the case for static arrays.

 Example: Line 21 of of the main file:
 ```c++
 vector <Course*> teach1;
 ```

 -  Passing by reference

 Wherever possible, values were passed to functions by reference.
 When passing by value, a copy of the variable is generated which takes time and memory, in constrast, passing by reference does not generate an additional copy.

 Example: Line 15 of the header file:
 ```c++
 Student(string name, vector<Course*>& courses);
 ```

 - Prefix Increment

 Variables have been prefix incremented (++i, instead of i++) as postfix incrementation leads to the creation of a temporary variable that slows down the program.
 This may be a minor optimization but since incrementing taking place so frequently through the code, the effects add up.

 Example: Line 53 of the main file
 ```c++
 for(int i=0;i<students.size();++i)